joetanx/conjur-k8s/README.md

       - The Conjur Follower is granted access to the JWT authenticator `conjur/authn-jwt/k8s` and seed generation `conjur/seed-generation` webservices by adding it into `consumers` group of respective webservices
     - Demo application `cityapp-secretsprovider` and `cityapp-secretless` identified by `system:serviceaccount:cityapp:cityapp-secretsprovider` and `system:serviceaccount:cityapp:cityapp-secretless`
       - Ref: [2.
 Define the application as a Conjur host in policy + 3.Grant access to secrets](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Integrations/k8s-ocp/cjr-k8s-authn-client-authjwt.htm#Setuptheapplicationtoretrievesecrets)
-      - The demo applications are granted access to the JWT authenticator `conjur/authn-jwt/k8s` and demo database secrets `world_db` by adding them to `consumers` group of respective webservice and policy
+      - The demo applications are granted access to the JWT authenticator `conjur/authn-jwt/k8s` and demo database secrets `db_cityapp` by adding them to `consumers` group of respective webservice and policy
 - ☝️ **Note**: `authn-jwt-k8s.yaml` builds on top of `app-vars.yaml` in <https://github.com/joetanx/conjur-master>.
 Loading `authn-jwt-k8s.yaml` without having `app-vars.yaml` loaded previously will not work.
 - Download and load the Conjur policy